WellthCare

 • Finance budgets the program by school year, but payroll has to enforce a limit by calendar year with incomplete data.

-If you want this benefit to run cleanly, your process needs a true calendar-year view: what’s been paid year-to-date, what remains excludable, and what must be treated as taxable wages.
+If you want this benefit to run cleanly, you need a true calendar-year view: what's been paid year-to-date, what remains excludable, and what must be treated as taxable wages.

 Timing isn't a detail—timing is the tax treatment

-A classic year-end scenario causes more confusion than it should: the course ends in December, grades post in January, and reimbursement is paid in January.
-Employees think it’s “last year’s class.”
-Payroll can’t treat it that way.
+Here's a classic year-end scenario: the course ends in December, grades post in January, and reimbursement is paid in January.
+Employees think it's "last year's class."
+Payroll can't treat it that way.

-For tax purposes, what matters is typically when the assistance is provided/paid.
+For tax purposes, what matters is typically when the assistance is paid.
 So those January reimbursements count toward the new calendar year cap, and they may trigger withholding earlier than employees expect.

 A simple fix: be explicit in your program materials that tax treatment and annual limits are driven by payment timing, and ensure your workflow taxes based on pay date, not term end date.